aerickson/osx_desktop_image_changer/README.md

 ## motivation

-I couldn't find any tools to set the image on all spaces in 10.13 or 10.14.
+I couldn't find any tools to set the image on all spaces in OS X 10.13-10.15.

 ## usage